marcomeneghini/PaymentGateway/README.md

     "Amount":10
 }

-This means has been requested a payment from John Doe to Apple og 10 £.
+This means has been requested a payment from John Doe to Apple og 10 Â£.
 You can swap the MerchanId with the Apple's one or chenge the card details with the Jane's ones.
 You will receive a 200 with this body.

 {